Self-esteem: Low

 Individuals with low self-esteem tend to be critical of themselves.
 Some depend on the approval and praise of others when evaluating self-worth.
-Others may measure their likability in terms of successes: others will accept themselves if they succeed but will not if they fail.
+Others may measure their likability in terms of successes; they will accept themselves if they succeed but will not if they fail.
 People with chronic low self esteem are at a higher risk for experiencing psychotic disorders; and this behavior is closely linked to forming psychotic symptoms as well.

-Treatments

 Metacognitive therapy, EMDR technique, mindfulness-based cognitive therapy, rational emotive behavior therapy, cognitive behavioral therapy and trait and construct therapies have been shown to improve the patient's self-esteem.

 The three states

 This classification proposed by Martin Ross distinguishes three states of self-esteem compared to the "feats" (triumphs, honors, virtues) and the "anti-feats" (defeats, embarrassment, shame, etc.) of the individuals.

 Shattered

 The individual does not regard themselves as valuable or lovable.
 They may be overwhelmed by defeat, or shame, or see themselves as such, and they name their "anti-feat".
 For example, if they consider that being over a certain age is an anti-feat, they define themselves with the name of their anti-feat, and say, "I am old".
 They express actions and feelings such as pity, insulting themselves, and they may become paralyzed by their sadness.